 We indulged in our fair share of strudel, cake, and Kókuszgolyó (chocolate coconut balls) while in Hungary, but my favorite treat was the flodni from Café Noe.
 Rachel Raj, named Hungary’s Pastry Chef of the Year by Budapest Week magazine, is famed for this traditionally Jewish Hungarian dessert.
 It’s an elaborate cake with four layers – apple, walnut, plum jam and poppy seed – heavy on the filling, and light on the cake.
 Don’t miss the flodni from Café Noe when you’re exploring the Jewish District!

 If you’re looking for an exit to the Jewish Quarter as grand as the entrance, or perhaps just more cake, exit via Andrássy Avenue.
 This is Pest’s version of Paris’ Champs-Élysées; the street was built up in the 1800s with stately neo-renaissance and neo-baroque mansions which now feature high-end fashion shops on the street level.
 We made our way to the Alexandra bookstore and took the escalator up to the second floor to the book café, or Lotz Hall.
 We were wowed as we stepped off into what looked like a grand ballroom, with high, frescoed ceilings decorated by Károly Lotz and large, elegant hanging chandeliers.
 Even though we were just enjoying a simple cup of cocoa and a slice of eszterházy torta, everything felt elevated by the sumptuous surroundings.

-New restaurants pop up all the time, especially in a place as happening as Pest’s District VII.
-If you have any recommendations, we’d love to hear from you!
+Have fun exploring the best restaurants in Budapest’s Jewish Quarter.
+New restaurants pop up all the time, especially in a place as happening as the Jewish Quarter.
+If you have any restaurant, ruin pub or café recommendations, we’d love to hear from you!